 #3.
 A SHORTAGE OF SKILLED LABOR

-In a recent survey, 25% of government contractors reported annual revenue growth of 10% or more,8 with one in four expecting to compete for more work in 2019.9 Yet, contractors that win major contracts increasingly face challenges in filling jobs, especially in welding and construction.
+In a recent survey, 25% of government contractors reported annual revenue growth of 10% or more,8 with one in four expecting to compete for more work in 2019.9 Yet they increasingly face challenges retaining and finding staff.
 One impediment is the need for security clearances.
 At the beginning of 2018, just as opportunities began to increase, there was a backlog of some 700,000 pending clearances.10 Moving all vetting to a new Defense Department agency by October 201911 could eventually make life easier for contractors.

 #4.
 A SHIFTING COMPETITIVE LANDSCAPE